 It helps to begin with understanding how alcohol and drugs exposure in pregnancy can affect the child not just in infancy but throughout their life.

 Fetal Alcohol Spectrum Disorders (FASDs) is characterized with a broad range of deficits.
 Children with FASD may not have the facial dysmorphology and other physical abnormalities associated with Fetal Alcohol Syndrome (FAS).

-- FASDs currently represent the leading cause of mental retardation in North America.
+- FASDs currently represent the leading cause of intellectual disability in North America.

 - Of all the substances of abuse (including cocaine, heroin, and methamphetamines), alcohol produces by far the most serious neurobehavioral effects in the child and into adulthood.

 - Alcohol exposure can cause a host of cognitive and behavioral impairments, including:

 - Low to average IQs (IQ can range from mental retardation to normal)

 - Discrepancy between their behavioral age and their chronological age (i.e., acting younger than they are)

 - Difficulty with abstract concepts, such as time and money

 - Failure to consider consequences of actions.
 Doesn’t learn from mistakes.